hallvardnmbu/neurons/README.md

                 epsilon: 1e-8,
                 decay: 0.01,

-                momentum: vec![],           // To be filled by the network
+                // To be filled by the network:
+                momentum: vec![],
-                velocity: vec![],           // To be filled by the network }
+                velocity: vec![],
+            }
         )
     );